 Can I deduct mortgage interest?

 → Mortgage points, or prepaid interest, paid at closing

 → Late payment charges that aren’t associated with a specific loan service

 → Prepayment penalties assessed for early repayment of your loan

 → Interest paid on the mortgage before the sale date

 → Interest paid through participation in the Hardest Hit Fund and emergency homeowners loan programs

 Is there a mortgage deduction for home equity loans?

-The same dollar limits discussed above for single taxpayers and married taxpayers filing separately — $750,000 and $375,000, respectively — apply to the total amount of loans secured by your primary home or second home.
+The same dollar limits discussed above for single taxpayers and married taxpayers filing separately — $750,000 and $375,000, respectively — apply to the total amount of loans secured by your main home or second home.
 This includes both first and second mortgages.

-For example, if you’re single, have a $400,000 mortgage on your main home and a $400,000 HELOC, you have $800,000 in mortgage debt.
-However, you can only deduct the interest paid on $750,000 of that amount.
+For example, if you’re single, have a $500,000 mortgage on your main home and a $300,000 HELOC, you have $800,000 in mortgage debt.
+However, you can only deduct the interest paid on $750,000 of that total amount.

-Claiming the home mortgage interest deduction in 2021
+Claiming the home mortgage interest deduction in 2022

-Prepare for the upcoming tax season by following these steps to claim the mortgage interest deduction on your 2021 tax bill:
+Prepare for the upcoming tax season by following these steps to claim the mortgage interest deduction on your 2022 tax bill:

 - Wait for your mortgage interest tax form.Review the amount of interest paid in Box 1 on your Form 1098.
 If you paid less than $600 in interest, you likely won’t receive this document.

-- Determine whether to itemize or take the standard deduction.Compare the standard deduction amount you qualify for to your total deductible mortgage interest and other deductible expenses.
+- Determine whether to itemize or take the standard deduction.Compare the standard deduction amount you qualify for to your total deductible mortgage interest, plus any other deductions that apply to you.
 This will help you determine whether it makes sense for you to take the standard deduction or itemize your deductions instead.
-If your total itemized deduction amount doesn’t exceed the standard deduction amount for your tax filing status, then you wouldn’t itemize.
+If your total itemized deduction amount doesn’t exceed the standard deduction amount for your tax filing status, then you wouldn’t itemize your deductions.

-- Itemize your home mortgage interest.If the total amount of your itemized deductions is higher than your standard deduction amount, then you’d claim the mortgage interest deduction, plus any other deductions you qualify for, on Schedule A of your tax return.
+- Itemize your home mortgage interest.If the total amount of your itemized deductions is higher than your standard deduction amount, then you’d claim the mortgage interest deduction and the other deductions you qualify for on Schedule A of your tax return.